syarifulumam/Assignment2_Muchamad_Syariful_Umam/README.md

 Deployment using the vercel, [demo](https://assignment2muchamadsyarifulumam.vercel.app).

 ## Stack
-The tech stack used in building the Country List Page is :
+The tech stack used in building the Country List Page includes:
 > - HTML
 > - CSS
 > - Javascript